Your Essential Data Breach Response Plan Template

 How to Customize Your Plan

 A response plan is useless if it doesn't reflect your actual business environment.
-Our template is designed to be a living document—one that you mold to fit your company’s size, industry, and the specific regulations you face.
+Our template is designed to be a living document--one that you mold to fit your company's size, industry, and the specific regulations you face.

 Start by getting your Data Breach Response Team in a room to review and tailor each section.
 For example, a healthcare provider will need to heavily customize the legal and communications sections to meet strict HIPAA notification requirements.
 A small e-commerce business, on the other hand, might focus more on the customer support and payment processor notification checklists.
+Financial services firms will need to add specific sections for PCI DSS compliance and financial regulator notification.

 After you've got a handle on the key components, you might also want to explore a comprehensive incident response plan template to see another perspective.
 Gaining different insights as you refine your own document is always a good idea.
 The real objective here is to make the plan so familiar that executing it becomes second nature for your team.